Sound Verite: Critical reception

 The Washington Post wrote that "at its most scrappy, the album sounds like an intentionally amateurish British punk band (early Alternative Television, say) trying to be (the artist formerly known as) Prince."
 Spin praised the "groovy, dance-friendly vibe."
 The Guardian thought that the band's "biggest asset, [Ian] Svenonius, sings like he's moments away from death by choking, possibly on a copy of Socialist Worker."
+Writing in the NME, Mike Bloomberg said that "even if they are faking it, it's easily enough to make you drop to your knees."